Find out all the great reasons to move to St. Augustine.

-Whether you want to listen, play, or dance you’ll find your music scene in St. Augustine.
-This was #1 on my husband’s list.
+Whether you want to listen, play, or dance you'll find your music scene in St. Augustine.
+This was #1 on my husband's list.
 Once he experienced the music scene here, no other town would do.
+Our LIVE MUSIC calendar can be found here.
 The photo is of the St. Augustine Amphitheatre at an evening concert.

 Somewhere, in the last 450-plus years, this small city built on the history, the (mostly) nice weather, and the outstanding natural resources by adding appropriate and interesting attractions and events.
 Some of all y'all move here in order to enjoy those attractions and events throughout the year, knowing they will serve as enticement for the family and friends you would like to see more often.
 If the attractions also entice those you wish to see less often, I am truly sorry.
 This photo was taken at the Fountain of Youth.

 Hate snow?
 I won't say that it never snows here, because it did in 1917 and 1951, so we may be due for a snowball fight, but it's really rare and doesn't stick.
 Face it, people move to the south or stay in the south because they enjoy the land of perpetual sunshine.
 I grew up in Maine where I frequently quoted a ubiquitous t-shirt, "If you can't stand the wintahs, you don't deserve the summahs."
 I am now that person who visits the north only in the summer, with no guilt whatsoever.